-The centre has been open for over ten years and Gill Park has been the Kumon Instructor there since 2005.
+The centre has been open for over ten years, however, Sarah Woods has recently taken over as the Kumon Instructor there.

 Kumon is suitable for children of all ages and abilities.
 Currently, students at the centre range in age from four to 18 years old.
 The unique Kumon Maths and English Programmes pursue the potential of each child by developing confident learners through individualised, advanced study.
 Many Morpeth students study both the maths and English programmes although some just concentrate on one subject.